I believe car crash injury victims are always better off hiring counsel for many reasons not worth fully exploring here

-Before I get into the list of things you need to do when trying to reach an out-of-court settlement for your case, let’s be clear what you are not going to specifically find here – or anywhere – that many of you are looking for: the specific value of your case.
-It is not hard to figure out who much money you should get for a whiplash type case.
+Before I get into the list of things you need to do when trying to reach an out-of-court settlement for your case, let’s be clear what you will not find here – or anywhere – that many of you seek: the specific value of your case.
+It is not hard to figure out who much money you should get for a whiplash-type case.
 It is really not.
 But it requires reading the medical records and knowing where the case would go to court.
 The Internet won’t do that for you.
 So, seriously, you can quit looking.
 I won’t be able to tell you in this blog post how much money your soft tissue case is worth.
 (You can get some real information, however, here.)

 While, obviously, I’m not offering legal advice to you because you are not a client of our law firm, this is a generalized list of what you should consider in handling your own soft tissue whiplash injury case in Maryland without a lawyer:

 You can settle your own case and still not give a recorded statement.
 The myth is that if you are honest, a recorded statement can’t hurt you.
 It is not true, for reasons that are discussed more fully here.
 There is no obligation to give a recorded statement to the at-fault driver’s insurance company in Maryland (I do not think there is a state that does).